-The most popular Content Management Systems (CMS) platforms available today commonly began as blogging platforms (opens in new tab), such as Wordpress, and served as an early form of website builder (opens in new tab).
+The best CMS (content management systems) platforms available today commonly began as blogging platforms, such as Wordpress, and served as an early form of website builder.

 This is because content plays a major role in the journey of building your online presence and brand, and blogs were an accessible way to use it.
 Without it, you're going to struggle in today’s ruthless business world.
 In fact, digital marketing is arguably one of the most important areas of commerce, although it’s often neglected.

-To maximise your operation's potential, you need a reliable content management system (CMS).
-You’ll find plenty of them out there, and they all allow you to create and manage your own content, website and blogs (opens in new tab).
+To maximize your operation's potential, you need a reliable content management system (CMS).
+You’ll find plenty of them out there, and they all allow you to create and manage your own content, website and blogs.
 But some are more effective than others - and that's where we can help.

 WordPress has become an especially popular CMS, and there are lots of Wordpress themes available that are free or paid for, ensuring you can have a professional-looking web design for your site without having to hire a freelance designer.